cloudmesh-ansible/ansible-cloudmesh-face/docker/README.rst

     NOTE: This command will kill all the swarm nodes from the host and they have to be recreated if required , using step 2.

+LIMITATIONS :

+Docker Swarm instead of pulling private image automatically on all the swarm nodes simultaneously, performs a one-by-one pull on each swarm node container.

 =========================================================================================================================================